 Under current policies, we expect no decline in oil consumption for years.
 Pay attention to whether government action going forward will meaningfully reduce demand for oil — through carbon taxes or subsidies for alternative energy sources.

 While there is nothing magical about geographic disparities, we find them to be a good way to illustrate how different pockets of the economy have performed over the recent expansion.
 By excluding the booming coastal cities from the rest of the US, it is easier to see just how large the “shortfalls” from maximum employment are in the bulk of the country.

 December 15, 2020

-Bridgewater’s Co-Chief Investment Officer for Sustainability Karen Karniol-Tambour participated in a panel hosted by the Conference of Montreal to discuss how investors can use systemization to enable sustainable investing at scale.
+Bridgewater’s Co-Chief Investment Officer Karen Karniol-Tambour participated in a panel hosted by the Conference of Montreal to discuss how investors can use systemization to enable sustainable investing at scale.
 Karen describes how, in an economic environment that increasingly relies on the coordination between fiscal and monetary policy to stimulate economic growth, issues of sustainability are critical to understanding today’s world.